Loralee: The Dimestore Novella

 “Loralee, you have nothing to apologize to me for.
 But we need to have a talk about some things.
 That was Hardy on the phone, that football player, that Daniels kid, found Roxanne Carole’s body.”
 Henry turned, reaching for his cigarettes on the nightstand.

 “Where were you last night, Henry?”
 Loralee kind of cocked her head sideways, calm, looking at him.

 “Because I could tell you wanted to stay, not with him but just there, to be at the party.
 I watched you all night, holding back everything.
-Could see that you knew about Malcom and Suzanne.”
+I could see that you knew about Malcolm and Suzanne.”
 Henry squinted at her through his cigarette smoke.
-“You went home because of your kids and I thought, I’m going to get that woman alone and get every bit of what she’s been holding back.”
+“You went home because of your kids, and I thought, I’m going to get that woman alone and get every bit of what she’s been holding back.”
 He put the cigarette out.
 “But you’re not like that either, Loralee.
 You’re genuinely good.”

 “Where were you last night, Henry?”
 She didn’t know why she was asking, it didn’t matter where he’d been.
 Her sudden awareness of her own transparency was unnerving.

 “We need to have a talk.”
 Henry nodded again.

 “I guess we do.
 There are some things I should probably tell you too.”